How to Fix PS4 Database Is Corrupted Error?

 9. Choose Initialize PS4 (Reinstall System Software)

-You’ll see message asking your permission for installation.
+You’ll see a message asking for your permission for installation.